deltasierra/apple-m1-silicon-setup/README.md

 ```

 ### p10k configuration wizard
-After this I restart terminal and run the p10k configuration wizard to install fonts and get any dependencies installed.
+After this I restart terminal, I'm using iTerm2, and run the p10k configuration wizard to install fonts and get any dependencies installed.

 When the p10k wizard finishes it creates `.p10k.zsh` in your home directory.
 I want to share my settings between multiple machines so I delete this file and replace it with a symbolic link to this file in Dropbox.